Performance improvement policy

 If a medical condition or disability may be affecting your performance at work, talk to your manager so they understand the issue and they’ll look at how they can support you.
 This might include referring you for an occupational health assessment, so we can find out more about your condition and how it may affect you at work and whether there are any work adjustments we could make that may help.

-If so your manager will complete a work adjustments form (on the intranet) with you and then put in place any agreed adjustments.
+If so your manager will complete a work adjustments form (below) with you and then put in place any agreed adjustments.
 They will then allow time for these to take effect before reviewing your performance again.
 There’s more information about making work adjustments in the guide to reasonable adjustments.

 In exceptional circumstances, if your underperformance is so extreme that it puts the Co-op at significant risk – such as if it endangers health and safety – and is due to incompetence rather than negligence or conduct, we may start the performance improvement process at any stage.
 This could include the final stage.

 If we decide that it’s not appropriate for you to carry on with your current role while things are fully investigated, we might ask you to take on alternative duties or suspend you on full pay if this isn’t possible.
 Just so it’s clear, suspension isn’t a sanction and it doesn’t mean we’ve made a decision about anything.

 If we have concerns about your performance which we’re dealing with through the performance improvement process, your manager will take this into consideration during any annual performance discussions and in any formal performance rating you’re given.
 Just so you know, this may impact on any annual salary review increases and potential annual bonus/incentive scheme payments.

 If you need further support

 If you have any questions about the performance improvement policy or process or about the performance standards expected of you, speak to your manager.
 Managers should read the performance improvement process and then if they need further advice contact ER Services on 0330 606 1001 or email firstname.lastname@example.org.